IanWhalen/mongodb-tools.com/_tools/RockMongo.md

 purpose: GUI

 # Short description of tool
-description: An administration GUI tool.
+description: An administration tool written in PHP5.

 # image should be added to the img/ directory, ideally 370x200px
 img: rockmongo.png